-🀝 Instrument entries in Illinois sponsored by:
+🀝 Instrument entries in Indiana sponsored by:

 We are grateful for the generous support of our sponsors, who make it possible for us to continue our mission of preserving and promoting the rich history of pipe organs across the globe.